MPLLang/mpl/README.md

-# MPL*
+# MPL-CC

 MPL*/MPL-CC is an extension of the [MPL](https://github.com/MPLLang/mpl) compiler.
-MPL* and MPL are research softwares that are being actively developed.
+MPL-CC and MPL are research softwares that are being actively developed.

-MPL* and MPL are identical except for extra garbage collection functionality that has been built into MPL*.
+MPL-CC and MPL are identical except for extra garbage collection functionality that has been built into MPL*.
 Both offer the same primitives for parallelism and are identical from a user's perspective.